akcanuv/supersed/README.md

 Run the script with your desired command:

 ```
-supersed "your instruction here" -f [file_patterns]
+supersed "your instruction here"
 ```

 ## Commands

 - Execute a Command:
-Provide an instruction and specify target files using -f:
+Provide an instruction and specify the scope of the commands with -s, default scope is `.`:

 ```
-supersed "your instruction" -f "file_pattern"
+supersed "your instruction" -s "scope"
 ```